ashakoor2249/rps/README.md

 Significant changes were made to the program.

-First IntEnum was imported from enum, so that each choice is associated with a number.

-A class called Action was created to reference the different choices by assigning each one a value.
-This way comparisons are more efficant straightforward and have a class name assoiciated with them.

-Defined a get user selection fucntion that asks the user to input their choice among rock paper and scissors.
-Each chocie is associated with a number for comparison purposes thanks to the Action class.
-The choice is kid proofed to ensure that the user puts in correct input which is a number between 0 and 2 inclusive.
+First the random and IntEnum module are imported at the start of the program.
+The Action class is defined which defines symbolic names bound to unique constant values.
+This way the user inputs either 0 1 2 for paper scissor respectivly and removes the issues in inputing string.
+Random capitiliztion, accidental misspelling of the words etc.
+Inputting a number to represent the choices is much simpler.

+First function in the program is the get user selection function, which as the name suggests gets the user choice of either rock, paper, or scissors.
+After the user inputs a number between 0 and 2 for their choice the function returns the choice and stores it into the user action variable.

-Defined get computer selection which randomly assigns the computer either rock paper or scissors.
-Again each choice is associated with a number for comparison purposes.
+The second function in the program is the get computer selection which is similiar to the get user selection function, but utilizes random to get either rock, paper, or scissors.
+That random choice is stored in the computer action variable.

-Defined determine winner function that takes the user choice and computer choice as parameters, compares the two, and determines the winner based on the rules of rock paper scissors.
+The Third fucntion is the determine winner function which takes as input the user action and computer action variables.
+A series of if else statements determines the winner based on the rules of rock paper scissors.

+The body of the program is a while loop which allows the user to play as many games as they desire.